Four dead, including children, after car crashes into after-school camp

 Video of the scene shows a large building, similar to a gym, with a hole along the bottom.
 Several law enforcement vehicles can be seen and a helicopter is spotted flying over the area.

-Chatham police later referred questions to the state police, which had no additional information mid-evening Monday.
+Chatham police later referred questions to the state police, which had no additional information as of mid-evening Monday.
 CNN has reached out to the after-school camp.

 YNOT After School Camp describes itself as “a safe, fun, active and stimulating summer environment” that provides after-school care and summer camp.